open-telemetry/weaver/README.md

 >
 > This project is a **work in progress and is not ready for production use**.

-OTel Weaver is a CLI tool that enables users to:
+OpenTelemetry Weaver is a CLI tool that enables users to:

 - Search for and retrieve information from a semantic convention registry or a telemetry schema.
 - Resolve a semantic convention registry or a telemetry schema.